Famine in India: Republic of India

 Since the Bengal famine of 1943, there has been a declining number of famines that have had limited effects and have been of short durations.
 Sen attributes this trend of decline or disappearance of famines after independence to a democratic system of governance and a free press—not to increased food production.
 Later famine threats of 1984, 1988, and 1998 were successfully contained by the Indian government and there has been no major famine in India since 1943.
 Indian Independence in 1947 did not stop damage to crops nor lack of rain.
 As such, the threat of famines did not go away.
 India faced a number of threats of severe famines in 1967, 1973, 1979, and 1987 in Bihar, Maharashtra, West Bengal, and Gujarat respectively.
 However, these did not materialize into famines due to government intervention.
 The loss of life did not meet the scale of the 1943 Bengal or earlier famines but continued to be a problem.
 Jean Drèze finds that the post-Independence Indian government "largely remedied" the causes of the three major failures of 1880–1948 British famine policy, "an event which must count as marking the second great turning point in the history of famine relief in India over the past two centuries".

-A dought occurred in the state of Bihar in December 1966 on a much smaller scale and in which "Happily, aid was at hand and there were relatively fewer deaths".
+A drought occurred in the state of Bihar in December 1966 on a much smaller scale and in which "Happily, aid was at hand and there were relatively fewer deaths".
 The drought of Maharashtra in 1970–73 is often cited as an example in which successful famine prevention processes were employed.

-Outside of Republic of India, there have been major famines in areas formerly part of British India.
+Outside of India, there have been major famines in areas formerly part of British India.
 The Bangladesh famine of 1974, lasting from March to December, killed up to 1.5 million people, including post-famine mortality from disease.

 In 2016–18, 194 million of 810 million undernourished people globally lived in India, making the country a key focus for tackling hunger on a global scale.
 In the last two decades, per capita income more than tripled, yet the minimum dietary intake fell.